Path Of The Flood Historic Races

 Johnstown, United States • 23 May 2026

-The Path of the Flood Historic Races take place in Johnstown, Pennsylvania on May 23, 2026.
-The event commemorates the Flood of 1889 and is hosted by Heritage Johnstown in partnership with the Cambria County Conservation & Recreation Authority.
-Proceeds benefit the Cambria County Trails Friends of the Trails program.
-The event is part of the 2026 Cambria County Trails Series.
-Timing mats with chip timing are used for all distances.
-Registration is free for youth 17 years of age and under, supported by the 1889 Foundation.
-The organizers do not issue refunds; registration fees are used as donations if participants cannot attend.
+The Path of the Flood Historic Races takes place on May 23, 2026 and marks the event's 12th running.
+The event is hosted by Heritage Johnstown in partnership with the Cambria County Conservation & Recreation Authority.
+Proceeds benefit Cambria County trails and local heritage programs, including the CCCRA Friends of the Trails program.
+The races are part of the 2026 Cambria County Trails Series.

 Distances offered: